 The British Red Cross museum and archives contain a fascinating portrait of our humanitarian work, from our beginnings in 1870 to our vital contribution in today's society.

 If you're a researcher, these are some of the items we have, including our archives, audio visual collection, historical publications and museum items.

-Find out more about the tremendous role our volunteers and staff have played in the last 140 years.
+Find out more about the tremendous role our volunteers and staff have played throughout history.

 We regularly highlight some of our collections online.
 Come back often to see our new exhibitions.

 Got a question about the history of the British Red Cross?
 Find out who to contact and what kinds of resources will help your search.

 We have loads of information for researchers, but there are also other organisations who can help with your research.

 Find information about visiting our museum and archives and FAQs.

 During the Second World War, and in an act of defiance, female prisoners of war stitched secret messages to their loved ones.